 Pronunciation of '都係咁上下'

-The phrase '都係咁上下' is a Cantonese expression that roughly translates to 'It's about the same' or 'It's more or less like this' in English.
-It is commonly used in casual conversations to express approximation or similarity.
+The phrase '都係咁上下' is a Cantonese expression commonly used to mean 'it's about the same' or 'more or less.'
+It is often used in casual conversations to express approximation or similarity.

 Word Origin

-The phrase originates from Cantonese, a major Chinese dialect spoken in Hong Kong, Macau, Guangdong province, and among Cantonese-speaking communities worldwide.
+This phrase originates from Cantonese, a major Chinese dialect spoken primarily in Hong Kong, Macau, and Guangdong province.

 Pronunciation Details